 6. I don’t have a strong opinion on the Oxford comma.
 I know, I know—most writers are very passionate on this issue.
 But I’ve worked with publications on both sides of the debate, and I see both angles.
 Above all, my priority as an editor and journalist is clarity, so if it helps improve readability, I’m all for an extra comma or two—that is, unless I’m working in traditional AP Style.

 7. My husband is my best friend—and my high school sweetheart.
 I’d seen Ryan in the school hallways for years, but we didn’t become friends until high school, when we shared an hour-long bus ride together as the last two stops on the route.
-Eager to say goodbye to the raggedy old bus, we both got our driver’s licenses in the summer of 2014, but after an accident left Ryan without a car, I started picking him up on the way to school—and the rest, as they say, is history.
+Eager to say goodbye to the raggedy old bus, we both got our driver’s licenses as soon as we were able, but after an accident left Ryan without a car, I started picking him up on the way to school—and the rest, as they say, is history.
 Ryan proposed to me on Christmas Day 2016, but we waited until I was out of college to get married.
 We tied the knot in an intimate ceremony on May 19, 2018, surrounded by only our closest family and friends.

 8. I don’t watch a lot of TV, but I am a big fan of YouTube.
 I like to watch creators who are experts in their fields to learn more about subjects I don’t know much about already.
 Some of my current favorite YouTubers include: